brevzin/cpp_proposals/0848_special_members/conditionally-trivial.md

 — X does not have a user-declared copy assignment operator <ins>candidate</ins>,
 — X does not have a user-declared move assignment operator <ins>candidate</ins>, and
 — X does not have a user-declared destructor <ins>candidate</ins>.
-> [Note: <ins>An implicitly declared move constructor candidate is a move constructor.</ins> When the move constructor is not implicitly declared or explicitly supplied, expressions that otherwise would have invoked the move constructor may instead invoke a copy constructor. —end note]
+> [Note: <ins>An implicitly declared move constructor candidate is a move constructor.</ins> When <del>the</del> <ins>a</ins> move constructor <ins>candidate</ins> is not implicitly declared or explicitly supplied, expressions that otherwise would have invoked the move constructor may instead invoke a copy constructor. —end note]

 Change 10.3.4.2 [class.copy.ctor], paragraph 9: